powerline/powerline/docs/source/configuration/reference.rst

 Theme                       Description
 ==========================  ====================================================
-powerline                   Default powerline theme with fancy powerline symbols unicode                     Theme without any symbols from private use area unicode_terminus            Theme containing only symbols from terminus PCF font unicode_terminus_condensed  Like above, but occupies as less space as possible
+powerline                   Default powerline theme with fancy powerline symbols powerline_unicode7          Theme with powerline dividers and unicode-7 symbols unicode                     Theme without any symbols from private use area unicode_terminus            Theme containing only symbols from terminus PCF font unicode_terminus_condensed  Like above, but occupies as less space as possible